Chevrotain/chevrotain/docs/faq.md

 This is because the grammar is written in a **different** language than the target runtime.

 * Debugging a generated parser means looking at **different** code than the actual grammar specifications.
-  This generated generated code is often huge, verbose and hard to understand.
+  This generated code is often huge, verbose and hard to understand.
 On the other hand, when debugging a Parser implemented using Chevrotain, The **actual Grammar's code** the implementer wrote(not generated code) is debugged.
   So debugging Chevrotain is **just like** debugging any other JavaScript code.